 Abby is the Children’s Program Coordinator and Business Manager for GAMASD.
-She has been training for over a decade and is scheduled to receive her Black Belt in Aiki-Jujutsu later this year.
+She has been training for over a decade and is now a Black Belt in Aiki-Jujutsu.
 She is our senior Kid’s Instructor for our Aiki-Jujutsu program

 - Kenshuin teaching rank for Aiki-Jujutsu

 - Current Rank of Shodon 1st degree blackbelt

 - Training Alliance BJJ for two years